 The United States and the State of Ohio declared a state of emergency in March of 2020 due to the COVID-19 pandemic.
 Ohio's state of emergency ended in June of 2021 while the national state of emergency continues.
-During fiscal year 2021, the District received Coronavirus Aid, Relief, and Economic Security (CARES) Act funding.
-Additional funding has been made available through the Consolidated Appropriations Act, 2021, passed by Congress on December 21, 2020 and/or the American Rescue Plan Act, passed by Congress on March 11, 2021.
+During fiscal year 2022, the District received COVID-19 funding.
+The financial impact of COVID-19 and the continuing recovery measures will impact subsequent periods of the District.
+The impact on the District's future operating costs, revenues, and additional recovery from funding, either federal or state, cannot be estimated.